rwmyers46/CNN-Species-Identification/README.md

 <img src="https://github.com/rwmyers46/CNN-species-identification/blob/master/images/game_cams.jpeg" width="325" height="400"/>
 </p>

 While these cameras are automatic, they are not yet intelligent.
-When the SD card is retrieved, the user is typically met with 1,000s of photographs.
+When the SD card is retrieved from the field, the user is typically met with 1,000s of photographs to review.
 These images are often low quality or redundant, creating a labor intensive process to locate animals of interest.

 ## Machine Learning Workstation: